 - Many accessible peaks in Bolivia

 So, if you're really planning on staying under 6,000 meters of elevation, any of the above will do just fine.
+And if you're trekking on a non-US passport, the Austrian Alpine Club is worth a look here too, since its worldwide mountain rescue carries no altitude limit at all.

 Everest Base Camp Travel Insurance

-Machu Pichhu Travel Insurance
+Machu Picchu Travel Insurance

-Unlike Nepal's EBC or the popular Annapurna Circuit, the Machu Pichhu trail leads to a maximum elevation of just 4,215 meters (13,823 feet).
+Unlike Nepal's EBC or the popular Annapurna Circuit, the Machu Picchu trail leads to a maximum elevation of just 4,215 meters (13,823 feet).
 As a result, you'll have a lot more options available to you regarding insurance that will cover you for the trek and your travels in Peru or South America.

 World Nomads will be one of the most comprehensive offerings for your trip, but SafetyWing (more affordable) will also cover you since their elevation limit is 4,500 meters or 6,000 if you choose their "Adventure Sports" add-on.